Frequently Asked

 Cars

-Central Cambridge isn't particularly car friendly but the evening venue has plentiful car parking nearby.
+Central Cambridge isn't particularly car friendly but the main dancing venue is out the city centre, and has plentiful car parking nearby.
 Details:

-The Old Spring has a small car park for customers.
+• The pub has a small car park for customers.
 If it's full, the streets around Ferry Path may have spaces available and are free on Sundays.

 Who are the organisers?